cybertooth-io/ermahgerd-rails-api-cognito/README.md

 ## No Secrets Here - Credentials Instead

 As of Rails-5.2 secrets are hashed and locked down with the `config/master.key` file.
 Run `rails credentials:help` for more information.

-This application ships with an already created `config/credentials.yml.enc` and we share the `master.key` amongst ourselves ... but not with Joe Public (or Josephine Public)
+This application ships with an already created `config/credentials.yml.enc` and we share the `master.key` amongst ourselves ... but not with Joe Public (or Josephine Public).

 If you're forking this or trying it yourself, you'll want to:

 1. `rm config/credentials.yml.enc` to get rid of the current credentials
-1. `rails credentials:edit`
+1. `rails credentials:edit` to begin editing your credentials file
-1. Add the keys that are described in the section below; don't forget to use the `rake secret` to create your keys
+1. Add the keys that are described in the section below.
+Please leverage the `rake secret` tool to create your keys that you're placing into your credentials file.

 ### Keys in `config/credentials.yml.enc`